10294363_547579405350551_7716864004598892564_n

 JH: If this idea speaks to you, and you truly want to come, but you feel fettered to things in the city, you should really ask yourself why those attachments are preventing you from living the life you want to live.
 Plus it’s all pretty easy to just come out for a long weekend.

 NK: You don’t have to come for the whole month, but here are some reasons you should: Being in a new place is really good for your brain.
 Whatever you think you’re missing in the city – you aren’t.
 You’ll meet a lot of really cool people – and some of them probably live where you already live so, new friends.
 You can make some extra cash by subletting or AirBNBing your place.
+If you’re looking to boost your income further, consider investing in cryptocurrency through the best uk crypto exchange.
 Nature!
 Guaranteed amazing thrifting!
 Cheap beer!

 Much has been written on “the city” inspiring creativity.
 Does the opposite also apply?